Julia Lohoff

 Julia Lohoff (née Wachaczyk; born 13 April 1994) is a German tennis player.

 She is a doubles specialist who reached her career-high doubles ranking by the WTA of No. 61 in February 2022.

-Lohoff has won one doubles title on the WTA Tour, as well as nine singles and 31 doubles titles on the ITF Circuit.
+Lohoff has won one WTA Tour doubles title at the 2020 WTA Lyon Open along with one title on the WTA Challenger Tour.
+She has also won nine singles titles and 33 doubles titles on the ITF Circuit.

+Personal life

-Since mid-2021, she is married to Tim Lohoff, a Biologist and PhD student based in England.
+Since mid-2021, she is married to Tim Lohoff, a biologist and PhD student based in England.

 Doubles performance timeline

 Only WTA Tour and Grand Slam tournament results are considered in the career statistics.

-Current through the 2022 WTA Tour.
+Current through the 2024 WTA Tour.